jebreimo/Argen/README.md

     Include: FILE

     Adds an include directive to the generated header file.
 Used in combination with the ValueType property to make the generated include file include the header file that defines the type.
-The property value must be enclosed in quotes or lesser-than-greater-than-pairs.
+The property value must be enclosed in "" or \<>.

 #### Examples
-    ${--population=N | ValueType: int64_t | Include: <cstdint> }$
+    ${--population=N | ValueType: int64_t | Include: <cstdint>}$

     ${<date>| ValueType: Date | Include: "Date.h" |
       Values: [Date(1900, 1, 1)..Date::now()>}$